svalinn/DAGMC/fluka/README.rst

 - Sample geometry files
 Collaboration and Visibility
 ____________________________
-- Publicly visible svalinn repository, pushed weekly
+- Publicly visible svalinn repository
-- Local collaboration branch in julry, pushed as often as needed
+- Local collaboration branch

 The code is self-documenting, with Doxygen providing the ability to collect and view the hyperlinked code documentation in a browser window in file list or graphic form.